 They were in good voice today, the 8th graders especially.
-Father heard more power from them at every practice - the intoxicating sound of hormones.
+Father heard more power from them at every practice-the intoxicating sound of hormones.
 They were getting so grown up and good-looking, too, the baby fat of their cheeks thinning, faces modeling newly adult expressions as they sang.

-Today the tallest boy, Jeff Osborne, caught his eye, his

-expression dreamy, body tilted forward to inject meaning into the text.
-He was going to be very good-looking someday.
-Here in the practice room any temptation Father Schmidt felt he offered up like a good Catholic - turned it to God's own purpose, shaping and projecting His songs of praise.
+Today the tallest boy, Jeff Osborne, caught his eye, his expression dreamy, body tilted forward to inject meaning into the text.
+He was going to be very goodlooking someday.
+Here in the practice room any temptation Father Schmidt felt he offered up like a good Catholic-turned it to God's own purpose, shaping and projecting His songs of praise.
+It was Father's own ecstatic hour.

-After some final pitch exercises, he ended the day's session.
+After an hour, and some final pitch exercises, he ended the day's session.